Matt Cartwright/Act for Peace

 Your faith in action demonstrates the transformation that is possible when the church unites to extend a hand of generosity.

-For 75 years, Act for Peace – the international humanitarian agency of the National Council of Churches in Australia – has brought together thousands of churches across Australia.
-Acting for peace together to give hope to families who are displaced by conflict and disaster around the world.
-We stand united in our shared beliefs:
+Act for Peace – the international humanitarian agency of the National Council of Churches in Australia – brings together thousands of churches across Australia.

 • Working together